GarudaNvim/GarudaNvim.github.io/docs/index.md

 In the Hindu mythology, Garuda is more than just a mythical creature — it’s a symbol of speed, precision, and freedom.
 Often depicted as a powerful eagle soaring high above, Garuda is known for its ability to cover vast distances swiftly, with unwavering focus.

-Inspired by the legendary speed, agility and swiftness of Garuda (and, let’s face it, our collective disdain for reaching for the mouse every five seconds), the configuration helps you code faster and navigate seamlessly.
+Inspired by the legendary speed, agility and swiftness of Garuda (and, let’s face it, our collective disdain for reaching for the mouse every five seconds), the configuration helps you code faster and navigate seamlessly.</br>
 Fly through the code like Garuda through the skies!

 Here's what we have got for you!